hgraham01/TurtleCSHSCurriculum/README.md

 # TurtleCSHSCurriculum
-This is a respository for the CSHS python turtle curricium, which contains some of the code for each step, and for other demonstration purposes
+This is a repository for the CSHS python turtle curriculum, which contains some of the code for each step, and for other demonstration purposes